koihin/diceandgames/content/post/dust-unified-saves.md

 ## Saves in Dust 1947

 A Save is a target unit's reaction to Hits.
 Unless otherwise noted, Saves of the same type do not stack; example, you cannot get Evade and Improved Evade Save.

-For Infantry units, Cover and Infantry Saves are mutually exclusive unless otherwise stated.
+If a unit gets Cover Save, you do not get Evade or Infantry Save.
+Cover and Evade/Infantry Saves are mutually exclusive (you can get both Evade and infantry Save at the same time).

+E.g. A Sturmgrenadier squad is currently behind Cover and is within a smoke screen.
+The smoke provides an Evade Save but as he is getting the Cover Save he does not receive the Evade Save and Infantry Save.
+If the unit were to be Hit by a weapon that negates Cover, they will get the Evade Save and Infantry Save.

 When a weapon negates a type of Save, ignore the Save entirely, the Hit goes through.
-When a weapon reduces a type of Save, it saves only on a [BLOC].
+When a weapon reduces a type of Improved Save, it saves only on a [BLOC].

 Here are the six types of Saves in Dust 1947 (Structural and Improved Structural Save are campaign specific).

 **Evade Save**
-The player rolls a die for each Hit their Target Unit received.
+*Evade Save do not apply if you have Cover Save.* The player rolls a die for each Hit their Target Unit received.
 Each [BLOC] rolled negates one Hit.
-Evade Save happens before Cover/infantry Save.
+Evade Save happens before Infantry Save.

 **Improved Evade Save**
-The player rolls a die for each Hit their Target Unit received.
+*Improved Evade Save do not apply if you have Cover Save.* The player rolls a die for each Hit their Target Unit received.
 Each [BLOC] or [SHIELD] rolled negates one Hit.
-Improved Evade Save happens before Cover/infantry Save.
+Improved Evade Save happens before Infantry Save.

 **Cover Save**
 For an Infantry Unit in Cover, the player rolls a die for each Hit their Target Infantry Unit received.
 Each [BLOC] or [SHIELD] rolled negates one Hit.